-If the audience has been unaware of Bob's alignment up to that point, this can be the way the Reverse Mole
+If the audience has been unaware of Bob's alignment up to that point, this can be the way The Mole is revealed.
+It's also highly likely that Bob/Bridget has been putting in place The Infiltration or acted as the Fake Defector.

 - In Mobile Suit Gundam Unicorn, Riddhe visits Audrey's cell twice, first to interrogate her and later to help her escape to Earth with him.
 Subverted in that the Federation isn't the bad guy and Riddhe wasn't trying to fool the guard, just knock him out.